 The ‘cheap’ device that you’re looking at could suddenly seem a whole lot more expensive when you factor in the not-so-optional extras.

-Yamaha do some great budget pianos, but make sure you read the description properly and understand what you’re getting.
+Yamaha does some great budget pianos, but make sure you read the description properly and understand what you’re getting.
 Some of the lower-end keyboards are just semi-weighted.

 This means that they feel more like MIDI keyboards.
 They’re comfortable to play but they won’t give you the same feeling or sensitivity as you would get from a ‘proper’ keyboard.